lovell/sharp/docs/install.md

 This allows the use of newer versions of libvips with older versions of sharp.

-For 32-bit Intel CPUs and older Linux-based operating systems such as those based on Red Hat Enterprise Linux 7 (e.g. CentOS 7, Amazon Linux 1) compiling libvips from source is recommended.
+For 32-bit Intel CPUs and older Linux-based operating systems such as those based on Red Hat Enterprise 6 (e.g. CentOS 6) compiling libvips from source is recommended.

 [https://libvips.github.io/libvips/install.html#building-libvips-from-a-source-tarball](https://libvips.github.io/libvips/install.html#building-libvips-from-a-source-tarball)